 - Clasp your hands together infront of your lower body. - Lift your operated arm with your other arm.
-Keep your operated arm as relaxed as possible. - Do not lift further than the vertical position. - When you first do this exercise you can start with you may find it easier to start with your elbow bent. - Repeat 5 times.
+Keep your operated arm as relaxed as possible. - Do not lift further than the vertical position. - When you first do this exercise you can start with your operated elbow bent. - Repeat 5 times.